-The linoleum flooring put down to cover original wood planks is dusted with leaves blown in through cracks in the pantry floor that were never repaired.
+The linoleum flooring put down to cover the original wood planks is dusted with leaves blown in through cracks in the pantry floor that were never repaired.
 Sunlight streams through slits in the shutters dappling the peeling walls.
-Musty smells are swirled about by stiff breeze from the north-west that bends over small bushes and gusts through locust and cedar trees.
+Musty smells are swirled about by a stiff breeze from the northwest that bends over small bushes and gusts through locust and cedar trees.

-A tall Catalpa tree is in bloom with sweet smelling orchid like flowers and the beginning of bean pods.
+A tall Catalpa tree is in bloom with sweet-smelling orchid-like flowers and the beginning of bean pods.
 Black marks from a 2005 lightning strike mark one side.
 The bees buzz between the tree and nearby honeysuckle that spreads over a mound of tree limbs and debris.
-The purple iris that surround the brick foundation of the dairy which washed away in the hurricane have faded for the season as have the pink, red and white azaleas that hug the front porch.
+The purple iris that surrounds the brick foundation of the dairy which washed away in the hurricane has faded for the season as have the pink, red and white azaleas that hug the front porch.

-At the end of the jetty a red light blinks warning to the parade of boats returning to Rockhold Creek from the Bay.
+At the end of the jetty, a red light blinks warning to the parade of boats returning to Rockhold Creek from the Bay.
 Wednesday nights the sailboats race on the horizon and this week the strong breezes make a rainbow of lapping sails in reds and whites and blues and yellows.
-The cedar tree at the edge of the house is home to cardinals and robins and humming birds.
-The sweet smell of the wood mixes with the honeysuckle winding up the trunk to scent the air towards sunset.
+The cedar tree at the edge of the house is home to cardinals and robins and hummingbirds.
+The sweet smell of the wood mixes with the honeysuckle winding up the trunk to scent the air toward sunset.

 The yard takes on a golden hue as shadows lengthen creating a Kodak moment photographed by four generations of women over the last 98 years.
 Memories of picnics and birthdays and the tug of loving faces no longer here to see the sailboats on the horizon or feel the salted air or hear the Osprey’s warning fill my heart.